-If you intend to put the following products on the market, there are a number of steps you need to do.
+If you intend to put Medical Devices or Personal Protective Equipment on the market, there are a number of steps you need to do.

-- 1. Identify if the product is classified as Personal Protective Equipment (PPE) or Medical Device(MD) - 2.
+- 1. Identify if the product is classified as Personal Protective Equipment (PPE) or Medical Device (MD) - 2.
 Identify the applicable Regulation or Directive to which compliance is required - 3.
 Identify the applicable standards (technical solution) - 4.
 Identify if testing is required for the product to be placed on the market - 5.
 Identify a notified body that is designated for your product type and contact them to discuss the conformity assessment pathway, if applicable - 6.
 Check the need to register your product with a National Competent Authority